LonglongaaaGo/EXE-GAN/README.md

 ## Notice
-Our paper was first released at Sun, 13 Feb 2022.
+Our paper was first released on Sun, 13 Feb 2022.
 We are thankful for the community's recognition and attention to our project.
 We also recognized that there have been some great papers published after ours, and we encourage you to check out their projects as well: